Create a Logical Model

 2. In the ‘Add Expression’ dialog box, select the entity to which you want to add an expression, and provide a name for the new expression field.
 Enter the expression using SQL syntax.
 (You can select data fields and operators from the provided lists.)
 Then press OK.

 9. To edit the properties of an attribute, expand the entity in the left panel that contains the attribute, and click to select the attribute.
 Make the desired settings in the right panel.
 (See Modify Attribute Properties in Edit a Logical Model for more information.)
-Then press the ‘Save’ button save.
+Then press the ‘Save’ button Save.

 10. Repeat the above steps to add additional entities and attributes.

-11. Press the ‘Save’ button save to save the logical model.
+11. Press the ‘Save’ button Save to save the logical model.